Updated October 2021

 Possibly free or cheap.
 If you know a farmer or can get your hands on spoiled hay, you’ll likely get this source for free or cheap.
 Otherwise, I bought my hay from the farmer’s co-op for $8 per bale.
 A bale goes a long way since it is rolled up tightly.
 One could easily mulch 3-4 raised beds.

 Nutrient-rich.
 When hay breaks down into the soil it deposits a wealth of nutrients into the soil.

 Excellent barrier.
 Matting down like pine needles, yet a little easier to work with, hay forms an excellent barrier for weeds.
 Although it is “puffy” when it is first applied, it quickly flattens, both to suppress weeds and provide a path on which the gardener can walk.

 Drawbacks of Hay as Mulch

 Cumbersome to apply.
 Although not as difficult as pine needles, it can be cumbersome to apply hay to existing crops.
 This simply means I can’t breeze through the task like with wood chips and straw.
 It just takes a little extra time.

 Critter haven.
-Although I never found snakes in my hay, at the end of the season I did find a plethora of voles.
+Although I never found snakes in my hay, at the end of the season I did find voles.
 (At that moment I wished I had snakes to get rid of the voles.)
 Once I went back to wood chips, I never found voles in my garden again.